|Link to this site|

-Capitello is taken from the dialect word capitiello, meaning nipple.
-He likes to say he learned winemaking in New Zealand and winegrowing in Oregon.
+Capitello is taken from Italian meaning capital or shrine.
+He likes to say he learned winegrowing in New Zealand and winemaking in Oregon.

-Ray rents space from Territorial Vineyards and Wine Company in Eugene and sources fruit from Hauer of the Dauen Vineyard and from three vineyards farmed by Matt Compton of Spindrift Wines.
+Ray rents space from Territorial Vineyards and Wine Company in Eugene and sources fruit from several vineyards.
 He was one of the first Oregon winemakers to utilize a reverse osmosis system to reduce alcohol in his wines when needed.

-Capitello Wines are available at www.avalonwine.com.
-There is also a Pinot Gris of great interest (King Estate has always produced one of the best examples in Oregon), a sparkling wine, and a dessert wine from Gewürztraminer labeled Dolcino.
+Pinot Noir is offered from both Oregon and Marlborough, New Zealand.
+There is also a Pinot Gris of great interest (King Estate has always produced one of the best examples in Oregon), a sparkling wine, a dessert wine from Gewürztraminer labeled Dolcino, and a Marlborough Sauvignon Blanc.

 2006 Capitello Willamette Valley Pinot Noir